osho81/javaFX_MySql/README.md

 ### JavaFX based login example

 #### Description
-JavaFX based login page example.
+JavaFX-based login page example.
-With prepared connection for MySQL database, employing jdbc.
+With prepared connection for MySQL database, using jdbc.

 #### Motivation/Purpose
-Improving MySQL database connection with java projects.
+Practising database connection with java projects.
-As well as learning JavaFX with the related sceneBuilder.
+As well as learning JavaFX with its related sceneBuilder.
-Also suitable as example for beginners learning how to connect MySQL to java projects.

 #### Tech used
-Java (maven project), JavaFX, SceneBuilder, jdbc, MySQL.
+- Java (maven project)
+- JavaFX, SceneBuilder
+- jdbc
+- MySQL